 Start the day with breakfast at Torvehallerne.
 At that time, there are not many people but it is nice to sit by the windows or outside in quiet surroundings while sleepy Copenhagen wakes up.
 You can enjoy a cup of coffee from Coffee Collective, delicious bread from Laura’s Bakery or porridge from GRØD.

-If you want to go shopping, you can walk from Torvehallerne to Strøget and make sure not to miss the small charming side streets.
+If you want to go shopping, you can walk from Torvehallerne to Strøget and even better, the area around nearby Pilestræde and make sure not to miss the small charming side streets.
 After being in a world of fashion, you should go to King’s New Square, down to Nyhavn, hop on a sightseeing boat and experience the beauty of the city and most of the top sights from the water.

 Museums and New Nordic Kitchen